 One of the key reasons for that is this false belief that they can do everything better than anyone else.
 And to be fair maybe that’s actually true to a degree.

-But if you don’t hire right, train right, make your expectations clear and give your employees the opportunity to try new things how will they ever get better?
+But if you don’t hire right and train right, make your expectations clear, and give your employees the opportunity to try new things how will they ever get better?